geetmankar/coding-projects/nbody-code/README.md

 # Python N-Body Simulation

+Use Python $\geq$ 3.9 to avoid unexpected errors.

 ## CPU version

-Run the script to see a live plot of an N-Body simulation.
-Add the `-sv` or `--save-video` option with the script to write a video file using the `cv2` package.
-Do NOT use the `-ip` or `--ipynb` option as it is still not fixed, hence the script does not show live plots in notebooks properly.
-Use Python $\geq$ 3.9 to avoid unexpected errors.
+Uses NumPy
+Run the script to get an N-Body simulation.
+The script can easily be edited to return a file with the positions of each particle at every time step (by default it does not).
+The `-sv` or `--save-video` flag will save the results to a 60FPS video.

 ## GPU version

+Uses PyTorch

-The GPU version does not require the `cv2` package for writing the video.
-You can give the argument `-cpu` to the GPU script `nbody_script_gpu` to force the use of the CPU instead. `-sv` or `--save-video` flag will save the results to a 60FPS video.
+You can give the argument `-cpu` to the GPU script `nbody_script_gpu` to force the use of the CPU instead.
+The `-sv` or `--save-video` flag will save the results to a 60FPS video.